-The increase in research and development expense in the first nine months of 2009 compared to the corresponding period in 2008 was primarily the result of increased compensation of \$3.4 million, increased consulting and outside engineering services expense of \$0.8 million, increased stock-based compensation expense of \$0.8 million and increased facilities-related expenses of \$0.3 million.
-The increased compensation expense in the first nine months of 2009 was primarily due to increased headcount engaged in research and development related to personnel obtained in connection with the Scopus acquisition and severance costs of \$0.5 million related to terminated Scopus employees.
+The increase in research and development expense in the first quarter of 2009 compared to the corresponding period in 2008 was primarily the result of increased compensation of \$1.0 million and increased stock-based compensation expense of \$0.3 million.
+The increased compensation expense is primarily due to increased headcount from the Scopus acquisition and severance costs of \$0.6 million related to terminated Scopus employees.